Graduate admissions in chemistry

 - Statement of interest describing the following points in no more than two pages:

 - Transcripts from all colleges and universities attended.
-An international transcript evaluation is not required until after a final decision is made on your application.
-If you are accepted and this evaluation is needed, the chemistry department will contact you to initiate the process
+The Graduate School requires an international transcript evaluation.
+If you are accepted and this evaluation is needed, the chemistry department will contact you to initiate the process.

 - Three letters of recommendation (online submission preferred)

-- Successful applicants typically present TOEFL iBT composite scores equal or better than 90 with all subsection scores equal to or better than 20
+- Successful applicants typically present TOEFL iBT composite scores equal or better than 90 with all subsection scores equal to or better than 20.
+The university also accepts Duolingo, MET, PTE and IELTS.

 -